pyeventsourcing/eventsourcing/docs/topics/domain.rst

     pending_events = agg.collect_events()
     assert len(pending_events) == 1

-    # The pending event is a created event.
+    # The pending event is a "created" event.
     assert isinstance(pending_events[0], MyAggregate.Created)

+    # The "created" event is defined on the aggregate class.
+    assert type(pending_events[0]).__qualname__ == "MyAggregate.Created"

-    # The created event has a 'name' attribute.
+    # The "created" event has a 'name' attribute.
     pending_events[0].name == "foo"

-    # The created event can be used to reconstruct the aggregate.
+    # The "created" event can be used to reconstruct the aggregate.
     copy = pending_events[0].mutate(None)
     assert copy.name == agg.name

+Please note, by default the name "Created" will be used for an automatically defined "created" event class.
+However, the name of the class can be specified using the aggregate class argument ``created_event_name`` (see example below).

 Dataclass-style init methods
 ----------------------------

 Python's dataclass annotations can be used to define an aggregate's ``__init__()`` method.
-A created event class can be automatically defined from this method.
+A "created" event class will then be automatically defined from the automatically defined method.

 .. code:: python